 In Years 4 to 6, core lessons are taught by the class teacher and like Year 3, pupils are placed in sets for Mathematics.
 Specialist teachers teach Music, Drama, PE, Arabic, Islamic Studies and where applicable, French and Mandarin.
 In Year 6, specialist Science teachers across the three disciplines, teach the pupils in purpose-built Science laboratories, located next to Prep School in our Senior School Science corridor.

-A close system of low-key academic tracking operates throughout the Prep School, with both internal and external standardised assessments taking placed on a regular basis.
+A close system of low-key academic tracking operates throughout the Prep School, with both internal and external standardised assessments taking place on a regular basis.
 These tests complement our own traditional teacher assessments and give an accurate picture of the progress of each child.

 Whilst parents are very welcome to contact us at any time to discuss their son or daughter, we report termly on achievement, progress and effort.
 Following reports, there are always formal opportunities when teachers are available to provide their professional advice and help with any educational or pastoral matter.
 By working together, home and school, each child will stand the very best chance of developing their understanding, of achieving success and happiness in their learning and being.